jinwoohwang/jinwoohwang.github.io/_posts/2025-03-02-protostar-stack.md

 ---
 layout: single
-title: "Protostar - Stack Challenges"
+title: "Protostar - Stack Challenges 0-7"
-description: "Solutions for Stack 0-7"
+toc: true
-date: 2025-03-02
+toc_label: "Table of Contents"
-draft: false
+toc_sticky: true
 ---

 Protostar is one of the first learning resources about binary exploitation I fell in love with.
 It gave me a strong foundation for reverse engineering by covering various topics, including Stack Buffer Overflow, Format String Vulnerability, Heap Exploitation and more.
 In this blog, I will share the techniques and knowledge I have gained while working on **the Stack challenges**.
 Hopefully, it will help (or at least entertain) anyone who's into this kind of stuff too!